 Operating the train is simplicity itself.

 An infrared controller allows the train to be operated remotely and I had no problem operating the train from up to about 5 feet away and the combined speed and direction dial allows easy and reasonably fine control.

 It’s easy to set the engine unit off slowly from one side of the oval, reverse around the track to meet the passenger car; where the magnetic couplings attach, and then switch direction on the dial to pull away forwards, increasing the speed as she moves.

 Unfortunately, I couldn’t get the train to its maximum speed with the amount the track provided.
 The track supplied creates a small oval shape of approximately 2 by 3 feet but there aren’t enough straight track sections included to allow the engine to get up to full speed before flying off as it enters the curves.

-I’m waiting on more track from Amazon (LEGO City 7499 Flexible Tracks) to build longer track runs to see how fast she will go.
+I’m waiting for more track from Amazon (LEGO City 7499 Flexible Tracks) to build longer track runs to see how fast she will go.

 This functionality is wasted with just one train and the amount of track provided in this pack but when used with expansion packs and other sets it would allow up to 8 trains — each going at different speeds and directions — to be controlled.